Artlobby/commander_keen/Proposal.md

 Chip's goal is to find the keys to unlock doors, and must move blocks in order to gain access to keys.

 I want to show how effectively React components can enable dry, well-organized code, and picked a game that strongly favors a great deal of object-oriented programming.
 Additionally, as an aspiring front-end developer who loves writing React, I believe that demonstrating a very strong understanding of ReactJS beyond my original fullstack project will help drive home to recruiters that I have an extremely solid understanding of React and Redux fundamentals and and have solid CSS skills that can flex well beyond traditional web applications.
-By heavily leveraging ReactJS's underlying Render logic, I can quickly and easily write ChipJS by simply managing state of my underlying components!
+By heavily leveraging ReactJS's underlying Render logic, I can quickly and (somewhat) easily write ChipJS by simply managing state of my underlying components!
 As a turn-based, tile-based game, Chip's Challenge is a perfect ReactJS candidate.
-Note that no back-end requests are expected.
+Lastly, by avoiding any game libraries and using a general framework like React, I can overwhelmingly demonstrate that I fully and deeply understand everything it took to create the game.

 ### Functionality & MVP